goyalvivek1500/-zepto-SQL-data-analysis-project/README.md

 Currently building hands-on projects to strengthen my analytical and problem-solving skills while preparing for Data Analyst and Business Analyst roles.

+---

-### Connect With Me
+# 📫 Connect With Me

 * GitHub: https://github.com/goyalvivek1500
 * Email: [vivekgoyal1500@gmail.com](mailto:vivekgoyal1500@gmail.com)

 ---

+# ⭐ Support

-⭐ If you found this project interesting, feel free to explore my other projects and connect with me.
+If you found this project helpful, consider giving it a star ⭐ on GitHub.

+It motivates me to build and share more data analytics projects.